 Where did you find your passion for acrobatics?

-Somewhere around my first backpacking journey through europe and south east asia.
+Somewhere around my first backpacking journey through Europe and south east Asia.
 Back then (2007) I was working as a massage therapist, while studying anatomy and alternative medicine therapies.
 I was around twenty years old and curious about what the world had to offer.
-I remember I‘d always been into movement as a child but never much into competitive sports.
-From a young age on I was very influenced by my mother’s yogic and Buddhist practices at home, which definitely set an organic foundation for my understanding of movement.
+I remember I had always been into movement as a child but never much into competitive sports.
+From a young age on I was very influenced by my mother’s Yogic and Buddhist practices at home, which definitely set an organic foundation for my understanding of movement.
 Then, finally one day I decided to start travelling.
 During my stay in Barcelona, I found a bunch of acrobats balancing on top of each other in a park.
 At that time, I had no idea what Acrobatics was but my fascination and interest grew quickly.
 Thinking back, today I would have never thought Acrobatics could change my life in so many ways.
-Acro (short cut for Acrobatics) is so intimate and playful at the same time.
+Acro (short for Acrobatics) is so intimate and playful at the same time.
 Everyday I practice I learn something new about my body and the mentality of how I approach myself and others in life.
 To keep it simple I would describe Acrobatics as a dance that empowers, generates and releases energy.
 A practice which forces us to stay open, present and playful.

 What exactly does barefootyoga represent for you?